umbraco/UmbracoDocs/umbraco-cloud/security.md

 If you are unsure whether your Cloud project uses Cloudflare or not, get in touch with the friendly support team, and they will help you out.
 {% endhint %}

-**Reverse Proxy version (eg. Cloudflare)**
+**Default setup (reverse Proxy version, eg. Cloudflare)**

-When using Cloudflare, which is the default setup for all Cloud projects, the project will from behind a reverse proxy get the IPs from the `CF-Connecting-IP` header.
-In this case, which is most cases, use the first variation here to restrict access to your backoffice using IP filtering.
+For all cloud projects since December 8th, 2020, Cloudflare is used as a reverse proxy service for your project.
+This means that you'll need to get the IPs from the `X-Forwarded-For` header.
+Use the first variation here to restrict access to your backoffice using IP filtering.

 You can read more about the HTTP request headers coming from Cloudflare in the [Cloudflare Documentation.](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/).